jonborchardt/MWorldsTech/Assets/Scripts/GameNet/README.md

 - Does NOT require NetworkIdentity or Mirror components
 - Use this for your offline player prefab
 - Optional CharacterController support for gravity/collisions
-- Supports both old Input Manager and new Input System automatically
+- Uses Unity's new Input System with fallback to direct device polling (`Keyboard.current`, `Mouse.current`)
-- W/S: Move forward/backward
-- A/D: Rotate left/right
+- **Movement**: W/S (forward/backward), A/D (strafe left/right)
+- **Look**: Mouse movement (horizontal: rotate body, vertical: pitch camera)
+- Mouse cursor locked by default when active

 **ClientPlayerController** (for online/networked mode):
 - Networked WASD movement (requires NetworkIdentity)
 - Movement is client-authoritative (happens locally first)
 - ClientAuthorityTransformSync sends updates to server for relay
 - Use this for your networked player prefab
-- Supports both old Input Manager and new Input System automatically
+- Uses Unity's new Input System with fallback to direct device polling (`Keyboard.current`, `Mouse.current`)
-- W/S: Move forward/backward
-- A/D: Rotate left/right

-**Important:**
-- Do NOT use ClientPlayerController on offline player prefabs - it requires Mirror components and will fail without a network connection
+- **Movement**: W/S (forward/backward), A/D (strafe left/right)
+- **Look**: Mouse movement (horizontal: rotate body, vertical: pitch camera)
+- Mouse cursor locked by default when active

+**Input System Details:**
-- Both controllers automatically detect which Input System is active (old Input Manager vs. new Input System) and use the correct one
+- Both controllers use Unity's new Input System package (com.unity.inputsystem)
+- Can receive input via Input Actions (OnMove, OnLook callback methods)
+- Falls back to direct keyboard/mouse polling if no Input Actions are configured
+- Does NOT support the legacy Input Manager (Input.GetAxis)

 ## Features